stevenlriv/homebase-react-mvp/README.md

  4) Security Task
     - Firebase Database Rules
     - Restric Google API only to renthomebase.com

+ 5) Extra Task
+    - User profile; Password change & email change
+    - Improve for Owners Page with a direct process for them to submit their listings

 ## SEED ROADMAP
  1) Solve react SEO problems